B612 Asteroid Institute

 Organizer for Planetary Journal Club, University of British Columbia (Fall 2012 – Summer 2015)

-Postdoctoral Fellow at LCO performing follow-up photometric and astrometric observations of near-Earth object candidates, NASA ARM targets, NHATS targets, and radar targets using LCO's global network of 1.0-m and 2.0-m optical telescopes (September 2015 – November 2017)
+Postdoctoral Fellow at LCO performing follow-up photometric and astrometric observations of near-Earth object candidates, NASA ARM targets, NHATS targets, radar targets, and Yarkovsky candidates using LCO's global network of 1.0-m and 2.0-m optical telescopes (September 2015 – November 2017)

 Co-Investigator with the Near-Earth Space Surveillance (NESS) project science team for Canada's microsatellite NEOSSat (Near-Earth Object Surveillance Satellite), (2013 – 2015)

 Completed independent studies course taken on operating the University of British Columbia Southern Observatory remote telescope on Cerro Tololo, Chile during which performed photometric and astrometric observations of main-belt asteroids (2012)